wu87988622/ohara/docs/src/rest/rest-connectors.rst

     }

   .. note::
-    Normally, you should define the "workerClusterName" for your connector.
+    Normally, you should define the "workerClusterKey" for your connector.
 However, Ohara Configurator will pick up a worker cluster if the field is ignored and 2) there is only one running worker cluster in backend.

 update the settings of connector